 MINUTES OF THE BOTHENHAMPTON & WALDITCH PARISH COUNCIL

-MEETING HELD IN THE VILLAGE HALL, WALDITCH ON MONDAY 10 MARCH 2008 AT 7P.M.
+MEETING HELD IN THE VILLAGE HALL, BOTHENHAMPTON ON MONDAY 14th APRIL 2008 AT 7P.M.

-Present: Geoff Matthews (Chairman), Colin Sparkes, David Stubbs, Peter Tobutt, & Audrey Pearson.
+Present: Geoff Matthews (Chairman), Colin Sparkes, David Stubbs, Peter Tobutt, Audrey Pearson, Karl Wallace and Bob Dennis.

 In attendance: Chris Dobbs (Clerk).